Psychodynamic Counselling and Psychotherapy with Children and Adolescents

 Highlights

-• Emphasis on how organisations and groups function, which will enable you to understand and manage professional settings and relationships.
+- There is an emphasis on this course on how organisations and groups function which will enable you to understand and manage professional settings and relationships.

 Birkbeck makes all reasonable efforts to deliver educational services, modules and programmes of study as described on our website.
 In the event that there are material changes to our offering (for example, due to matters beyond our control), we will update applicant and student facing information as quickly as possible and offer alternatives to applicants, offer-holders and current students.